vadym-sec/SOC-Analyst-Writeups/README.md

 My task is not to just complete labs — I aiming on analyzing them from a defender's perspective:
 - What happened?
-- How would this look in logs?
+- How would this appear in logs?
-- How can it be detected or prevented?
+- How could it be detected or prevented?

 ---